trifectatechfoundation/trifectatech-website/content/blog/zlib-rs stable API.md

 ## Stable API

 The `zlib-rs` crate now has a stable API.
 It hides away most of the internals, but exposes enough for `flate2` and `rustls`.
-Generally we recommend to use `zlib-rs` via `flate2` in applications, but for truly low-level libraries using `zlib-rs` directly is now an option.
+Generally we recommend to use `zlib-rs` via `flate2` in applications, but for low-level libraries using `zlib-rs` directly is now an option.

 Additionally `flate2` now uses the `zlib-rs` CRC32 checksum implementation when `zlib-rs` is used.
-That saves a dependency, which is always nice.
+Our implementation is faster, and it saves a dependency.

 ## C-compatible API